|

 How to Photograph Your Kids

-9 Shares
+6 Shares

 When I was little, my mom used to take us to a studio in the mall to get our pictures taken.
 Monthly baby pictures, school pictures, family pictures, Christmas pictures.
 You name it, we were there.

 However, when I had my own kids, I knew that wasn’t going to be possible for us.
-Not only did we live waaaaay out in the boondocks, but there was no way we could afford to spend money, which we had very little of, on picutres.
+Not only did we live waaaaay out in the boondocks, but there was no way we could afford to spend money, which we had very little of, on pictures.

-For a few years, we were fortunate to live near a family member who was more than willing to practice her photography skills on the kids, but as soon as we started making a decent income, I invested in my own camera and few resources to learn how to take photographs myself.
+For a few years, we were fortunate to live near a family member who was more than willing to practice her photography skills on the kids, but as soon as we started making a decent income, I invested in my own camera and a few resources to learn how to take photographs myself.

-If you’re like me, and taking your kids to a photo studio seems a bit far fetched, here are some of my favorite tips that I’ve learned about photographing your kids:
+If you’re like me and taking your kids to a photo studio seems a bit far-fetched, here are some of my favorite tips that I’ve learned about photographing your kids:

 Give them something interesting to do, and get beautiful, natural shots by photographing different angles of their play.